ahtn/keyplus/README.md

 make BOARD=keyplus_mini program-boot
 ```

-#### Program bootloader
+#### Programming the bootloader

 If you have a board that you made yourself, then you will need to flash the
 bootloader before you can use the `program-boot` command.
-To do this, you
+To do this, you will
-will first need to build and flash the bootloader.
+first need to build and flash the bootloader.

 To build the bootloader, first enter the `xmega/xusb-boot/` directory, and
 run: